 The City of Mineral Wells has had a long history of budgeting conservatively.
 Due to this practice, our financial condition continues to grow strong.
-As a result, the City earned an AA- Rating with Fitch over the past fiscal year.
+As a result, the City earned a AA- Rating with Fitch over the past fiscal year.
 In layman's terms, the City is on financially stable ground.
-This stability will allow the opportunity to utilize reserves in a responsible and prudent way that best benefits the citizens.
+This stability will allow the opportunity to utilize reserves in a responsible and prudent way that best benefit the citizens.

 Moving forward into the next fiscal year, the City continues to monitor the ever-changing economic landscape.
-The local economy is projected to remain strong due in large part to a continuing influx of new retail, commercial, and food-related businesses and the ongoing renovation and restoration of the Baker Hotel.
-Approximately \$2.2M remains of the City's allocated American Rescue Plan Act funds.
-These funds have been committed to the purchase of police department vehicles, various equipment in the public works department, and replacing and restocking water meters throughout the City.
+The local economy is projected to remain strong due in large part to a continuing influx of new retail, commercial and food-related businesses and the ongoing renovation and restoration of the Baker Hotel.